NikosAlexandris/pvgis-prototype/docs/cli/help.md

   - toc
 ---

+# Help ?

-For each and every command, there is a `--help` option.
+For each and every command,
+there is a `--help` option.
 Please consult it to grasp the details for a command, its arguments and optional parameters,